vboyev-MSFT/defender-docs/defender-endpoint/troubleshoot-performance-issues.md

     > [!IMPORTANT]
     > You should select *File* to use the file logging mode if the performance issue can be reproduced directly by the user.
 Most issues fall under this category.
 However, if the user cannot directly reproduce the issue but can easily notice it once the issue occurs, the user should select *Memory* to use the memory logging mode.
 This ensures that the trace log will not inflate excessively due to the long run time.

 9. Now you're ready to collect data.
-Exit all the applications that are not relevant to reproducing the performance issue.
+Exit all the applications that aren't relevant to reproducing the performance issue.
 You can select **Hide options** to keep the space occupied by the WPR window small.

    :::image type="content" source="media/wpr-08.png" alt-text="The Hide options" lightbox="media/wpr-08.png":::